Counterbalance Forklift Training

 Pallet Stacker Training

-This pedestrian truck is ideal for handling Euro Pallets.
-They are very manoeuvrable so ideal for narrow aisles but with the added ability of being able to lift pallets into and out of racking systems.
-Some models can lift 1.6 tonnes to a height of 6+ metres.
+Pedestrian pallet stackers are perfect for handling Euro Pallets.
+They are highly manoeuvrable, excel in narrow aisles, and can lift pallets into and out of racking systems.
+Some models can lift more than 1.6 tonnes to heights over 6 metres.

 Reach Truck Training